-Stephane Gervais, aka PsychNerD is a Canadian producer, composer and technologist best known for his productions Goa Trance, Psytrance, Progressive House, Electronica, IDM and Ambient and for his important contribution to Jean-Michel Jarre’s albums and tours from 2013 to 2019 (Electronica 1 & 2, Oxygene 3, Equinoxe Infinity, Electronica Tour, France Info, HSBC).
+Stephane Gervais, aka PsychNerD is a Canadian producer, composer, synthesist and technologist best known for his electronic music productions and for his important contribution to Jean-Michel Jarre’s albums and tours from 2013 to 2019 (Electronica 1 & 2, Oxygene 3, Equinoxe Infinity, Electronica Tour, France Info, HSBC).

 His first collaborations led him to work with Canadian DJ Marco Grenier, with whom he published the single Faith in 2008.
-This first production was supported by DJs Armin Van Buuren, Tiesto and Ferry Corsten, among others, and their work attracted the attention of Joachim Garraud, for whom they published a remix of Everybody in 2013.
-The latter will then put him in contact with Jean-Michel Jarre to assist him on his Electronica project.
+This first release was supported by major DJs such as Armin Van Buuren, Tiesto and Ferry Corsten, and their work attracted the attention of Joachim Garraud, for whom they published a remix of Everybody in 2013.
+The latter will then put him in contact with the electronic music pioneer Jean-Michel Jarre to assist him on his Electronica project.

 “We started working together for Electronica and instantly clicked for lots of different reasons.
 He is a very talented musician.
 But beyond this, we instantly felt we were on the same wavelength.
 It’s a very special and great link I have with somebody who is far more than just a musician as he is someone who has a lot of different talents.” – Jean-Michel Jarre

 Touring the world

 The studio work took a new turn when he worked on the preparation of the shows, since Jarre invited him to join him on stage as a keyboardist for more than sixty concerts.
 The Electronica world tour brought him to perform across more than 30 countries in Europe, the United Kingdom, the United States, South America and Canada.
 This concert also headlines the biggest electronic music events and festivals (Sonar, Coachella, Montreux Jazz Festival, Masada, Baalbeck, etc.).